helgefmi/Alchemist/README.md

 TODO / ideas
 ------------

+- Support three reagent combinations (for "Laboratory Use" passive).
+The code does support it, but the current algorithm is too slow (on slow computers.)

 - It would be nice if you could tell it what types of potions you are interested in creating, in a prioritized list, and let the mod see what's available and not.